 - Visits to Us: If interested, you can schedule a tour of our factory in Paquita, just North of Quepos on the main highway.
 We can also arrange for you to meet us at an ongoing job site or at a completed project, pending owner permissions.

-- Architectural Design & Official Cost Estimate: The process breaks down into a few steps.
-They begin with listening to clients interests and analysing any photos or plans that have been developed previously.
-We visit the land again for site photos that can help with and inform a site analysis diagram, looking at things like solar orientation, access, slopes, views, drainages, noise sources, flat areas for parking and turning around, ideal building envelopes, etc. Based on these things we develop 2-3 floor plan / site layout arrangements including parking and turnaround areas, entry points, pavilion sizes and placements, and general connections of the whole soup to stir the conversation.
-This can also include rough 3d studies to look at how the form fit on site.
+- Architectural Design: The process breaks down into a few steps: 1.)
+It begins with longer conference calls to understand the client’s goals and reviewing any photos or plans that may have been developed previously.
+We visit the land again to take site photos that help with and inform a site analysis diagram, looking at things like solar orientation, access, slopes, views, drainages, noise sources, flat areas for parking and turning around, ideal building envelopes, etc. Based on these things we develop 2-3 loose floor plan / site layout arrangements including parking and turnaround areas, entry points, pavilion sizes and placements, and general connections of the whole recipe to stir the conversation.
+This can also include rough 3d studies to look at how the forms fit on site and to discuss general budgeting.
 We typically have conference calls to discuss this after each pdf package is sent.
 From this, a direction is chosen and developed.
-The second package typically dials in the floor plans and the specific arrangements of all aspects including room functions, connections, views, flow of space, door and window locations and sizes, roof styles, outside deck areas, pools, etc. Again, a package is created to share and discuss the solutions through either a conference call or personal meeting if you are in the area.
+2.)
+The second package typically details the floor plans with the specific arrangements of all aspects including room functions, connections, views, flow of space, door and window locations and sizes, roof styles, outside deck areas, pools, etc. Again, a package is created to share and discuss the solutions through either a conference call or personal meeting if you are in the area.
+3.)
+After the floor plans are approved we create a 3d model of the solution, within the site, such that there are no surprises for our clients and that they know what they would be getting.
+This is communicated through a final pdf package, and concludes the architectural design process.

 - Construction Documents: Design drawings are then transferred into our building information modeling system to generate our in house construction plans for making all the parts in our factory, as well as a slimmed down version for the permit process.
 These drawings are proprietary to us and are not provided to the client.

-- Choosing and Sourcing of Materials: During this time we also get into final selections of finish materials for cabinets, counters, tiles, flooring, wall accents, lighting, etc as well as sourcing the greater building materials needed to complete the project.
-Many items are imported by us to our warehouse and have ocean freight lead times that must be respected.
+- Choosing and Sourcing of Materials: During this time we also get into final selections of finish materials for cabinets, counters, tiles, flooring, wall accents, lighting fixtures, appliances, etc as well as sourcing the greater building materials needed to complete the project.
+Many items are imported by us to our warehouse and have ocean freight lead times that must be included in the scheduling.

 - Construction: The start of building requires another payment of 25%.
-During Construction you receive monthly updates on the progress in form of photos and videos to keep you informed.
+During construction you receive bi-monthly updates on the progress in form of photos and videos to keep you informed.
+(We generally don’t have regular tours or meetings with the clients on site during this time as changes during construction have large impacts on both costs and scheduling and mess with the ability to provide on time and on budget turn-key delivery with all of our contracts.
+We are always available for questions or concerns but it’s mostly our build staff that is on site.)
+Because we build in a similar way each time, our crews understand our means and methods, and each site has a site manager who keeps us informed on a daily basis.
+This is true during both the factory work of creating all the parts and pieces, as well as the site related work.
+Our first priority is getting the core/shell assembled on the foundation, then getting the roof on and waterproofed.
+The finishing and other site work typically take much longer but occur in drier conditions.
 Additional payments are based on percentage of completion.
-We generally don’t have regular tours or meetings with the clients on site during this time as changes during construction have large impacts on both costs and scheduling and mess with the ability to provide on time and on budget turn-key delivery to all of our clients.
-We are always available for questions or concerns.

-- Finishing: The final step includes a homeowner inspection and final punch list of anything still missing or incomplete, along with an agreement on a move in date.
-Final payment is made when all is complete.
+- Finishing: The final step includes a homeowner visit and final punch list of anything still missing or incomplete, along with an agreement on a move in date.
+Final payment is made when all items on this punch list are complete.

 - Warranty: Written contracts typically don’t have much bearing in the local court system and lawsuits can take years to resolve.
 Thus dishonesty and cutting corners prevails with many competitors in the construction field, as it’s fairly easy to tell the client what they want to hear up front and let them discover reality the hard way.
 We stand behind our work and promise to fix things that break and are the cause of our neglect and not normal wear and tear or acts of God.
 Our future success is built upon our past ones, and our clients can attest to our high standards.
 References are available on request.